Recommended SailingView Details

 Windy Wellington has made many best-of lists recently from places like Lonely Planet, who tout New Zealand’s capital as one of the world’s most livable cities.
-But Wellington is also a great destination for travelers passing through on a cruise for its abundant nature, informative and quirky museums, and its burgeoning film industry that makes for exciting tours of faraway, fictional lands.
+But Wellington is also a great destination for travelers passing through on a cruise for its abundant nature, informative and quirky museums, and a burgeoning film industry that makes for exciting tours of faraway, fictional lands.

 Wellywood, as the locals call their version of Hollywood, is well within reach during your Wellington cruise, especially at the glamorous Embassy Theatre.
 This art deco style theater was built in the 1920s, and it’s still delighting movie goers today.
 Stay for a cocktail at the Black Sparrow bar in the back.